dblock/run.dblock.org/_posts/2018/2018-06-22-upgrading-to-a-running-watch.md

 ![]({{ site.url }}/images/posts/2018/2018-06-22-upgrading-to-a-running-watch/run.jpg)

-I later learned that GPS had a cold start and needed to download some local satellite data.
-This took almost 15 minutes in the dense New York city.
-The watch took under a minute to acquire a GPS signal for my second run.
+I later learned that GPS has a cold start and needs to download some local satellite data.
+This usually takes 15 minutes in the dense New York city.
+The watch now acquires GPS in about 30 seconds.

 #### Strava